Medical Detox in Lexington KY

 Medical detoxification, or medical detox, is the process where your body has been deprived of the substance it has grown to be chemically dependent upon and begins the process of creating its own natural chemicals.
 For many this can be quite uncomfortable, even painful.
 Depending upon the drug, the symptoms of withdrawal can be as mild as headaches, irritability, and slight nausea to high fevers, vomiting, muscle cramping, and even seizures.

 For some, long term dependency requires medical intervention as the body will react violently to the cessation of use.
-At our Lexington, KY medical detox clinic, we have a professional staff of doctors, nurses, and trauma technicians available 24 hours a day for our patients so that they are not only comfortable and secure during the withdrawal process, but also under the watch and safe care of physicians trained in the warning signs of physical distress.
+At Lexington, KY medical detox clinic, they have a professional staff of doctors, nurses, and trauma technicians available for patients so that they are not only comfortable and secure during the withdrawal process, but also under the watch and safe care of physicians trained in the warning signs of physical distress.

 For help finding drug treatment and medical detox care, contact Lexington Drug Treatment Centers at (859) 309-6774.